-The ADSP-218x family processors include a secondary register set that can be used to provide a fresh set of ALU, MAC, and Shifter registers at any time.
-For example, it can be used for this purpose during execution of a subroutine.
+The ADSP-2100 family processors include a secondary register set which can be used to provide a fresh set of ALU, MAC, and Shifter registers at any time, for example during execution of a subroutine.
 The data register bank select bit of MSTAT determines which set of data registers is active (0=primary, 1=secondary).
-The secondary register set duplicates all of the input and result registers of the computation units, ALU, MAC, and Shifter, as shown in Table 3-6.
+The secondary register set duplicates all of the input and result registers of the computation units, ALU, MAC, and Shifter: